salty-muffin/ghosts-of-data-past/README.md

 - [x] beautify layout for about pages
 - [x] seperate the nav out (one for chat and one for the about pages)
 - [ ] donate for pw smokey https://www.dafont.com/pwsmokey.font
+- [ ] change the scrolling behaviour (possibly scroll on the may window and make the nav fixed)

 ### generate